Training-free Truthfulness Detection via Sparse MLP Value Vectors: TruthV: Training-free Truthfulness Detection via Value Vectors in LLM

 \paragraph{Effect of activation pattern.}

-Table~\ref{tab:novo_bench} has shown that the value vectors selected under both argmax and argmin activation patterns can detect the truthfulness of content.
+Table~\ref{tab:novo_bench} has shown that the value vectors selected under both argmax and argmin activation patterns can detect the truthfulness of the content.
 Here, we examine whether combining their predictions can lead to further improvements.
-Specifically, we aggregate the predictions from both activation patterns and perform majority voting over the combined sets.
-As shown in Figure \ref{fig:p}, the optimal ensemble size for the combined pattern follows a similar trend to those observed for the individual argmax and argmin patterns.
+Specifically, we aggregated the predictions from both activation patterns and performed majority voting over the combined sets.
+As shown in Figure \ref{fig:p}, the optimal ensemble size for the combined pattern follows a trend similar to that observed for the individual argmax and argmin patterns.
 Moreover, the combined pattern slightly outperforms both individual patterns.
-This marginal improvement suggests that the value vectors selected by the two activation patterns largely encode overlapping information, but also contribute minor complementary signals.
+This marginal improvement suggests that the value vectors selected by the two activation patterns largely encode overlapping information but also contribute minor complementary signals.